Author of "Red Legs of the Bulge: Artillerymen in the Battle of the Bulge," CJ is passionate about history and the people who make it.

-The 333rd Field Artillery Battalion (155mm), like most African-American artillery battalions in the segregated Army, was a non-divisional unit under the command of its Army Corps, in this case, VIII Corps.
+The 333rd Field Artillery Battalion (155 mm), like most African-American artillery battalions in the segregated Army, was a non-divisional unit under the command of its Army Corps, in this case, VIII Corps.
 Two or three of those battalions would be configured into a "Group."
 By coincidence, the 333rd's group was also called the 333rd.
-It had at various times, both white and black units.
+It had, at various times, both white and black units.
 At the start of the battle, the group also consisted of the 969th FAB (African American) and the 771st FAB (white).
 The role of the Corps artillery was as supplemental fire support for the infantry divisions who had their own organic artillery battalions as well.
 Most of the corps units in the European Theater of Operations used the 155mm howitzer (& Long Tom version), 8 inch howitzer or 4.5 inch gun.

 Situated along the Andler-Schonberg Road, east of St. Vith, Beligum, the 333rd FAB had been in position since early October.
-After the departure of the 2nd Infantry Division the first week of December, it was nominally attached to the 106th Infantry Division who had replaced the 2nd in the sector.
+After the departure of the 2nd Infantry Division the first week of December, it was nominally attached to the 106th Infantry Division, which had replaced the 2nd in the sector.
 The 106th’s infantry regiments were spread out along the Schnee Eifel ridge a few miles east and south of the 333rd.
 Two observation teams were posted in and around the German village of Bleialf.
 A liaison officer, Captain John P. Horn, had been assigned to the neighboring 590th Field Artillery of the 106th Infantry Division.

 The 333rd had something many of their neighboring units did not have: combat experience.
 Commanded by Lieutenant Colonel Harmon Kelsey, a white officer, the Battalion had been in the field since late June ’44, when it landed at Utah Beach.
 It fired its first shots just hours after arriving.
 After helping to chase the Germans out of France all summer, it arrived on the German border in late September.

-The Battalion's main gun was the standard M114 155mm howitzer (towed), and it had the standard table of organization, with three firing batteries along with a headquarters battery and service battery.
+The Battalion's main gun was the standard M114 155 mm howitzer (towed), and it had the standard table of organization, with three firing batteries along with a headquarters battery and service battery.
 Despite the segregation of the era, some of its junior officers were black.
 The Battalion had an impressive record, once firing 1500 rounds in a 24 hour period and later capturing a village in France.
 And for once, a black unit received some recognition when Yank Magazine ran an article devoted entirely to the Battalion in the fall of 1944.

 African-American units played a significant role within the Corps artillery structure.
-There were nine non-divisional black artillery battalions along with four black Group Headquarters in the ETO scattered among several army corps.
-Many of these were with VIII Corps or would serve sometime under its command in the coming months.
+There were nine non-divisional black artillery battalions, along with four Black Group Headquarters in the ETO scattered among several army corps.
+Many of these were with VIII Corps or would serve some time under its command in the coming months.
 Black artillerymen were as highly trained as their white counterparts, and by December 1944, they had become some of the most experienced units in the US Army.
-Units were shifted according to the needs of a particular battle, so those four black Group HQs, ended up controlling both white and black battalions as the situations demanded.
+Units were shifted according to the needs of a particular battle, so those four Black Group HQs ended up controlling both white and black battalions as the situations demanded.